scrapinghub/splash/docs/faq.rst

   (e.g. ``docker run -it -p8050:8050 scrapinghub/splash -v2``),
   noting what resources are downloaded last, and filtering them out using :ref:`splash-on-request` or :ref:`request filters`.
+* Website may show a different content based on User-Agent header or based on IP address.
+Use :ref:`splash-set-user-agent` to change the default User-Agent header.
+If you're running Splash in a cloud and not getting good results, try reproducing it locally as well, just in case results depend on IP address.
+* Website requires Flash.
+You can enable it using :ref:`splash-plugins-enabled`.

 If you have troubles making Splash work, consider asking a question at https://stackoverflow.com.
 If you think it is a Splash bug,